 - Entry by different reps.
 Different sales reps may encounter different accounts at different times.
 They may assume they are the first to engage with a specific company and create a new account.

 - Import lists.
-Duplicate accounts are often created from third-party and import lists.
+Duplicate records are often created from third-party and import lists.

 - Integrations & other apps.
-Integrations with apps that add new data and accounts to Salesforce may create duplicate accounts.
+Integrations with apps that add new data and accounts to Salesforce may create duplicate records.

 - Mistakes.
 Someone within your organization accidentally creates a duplicate account not realizing that the original account already exists.

 - Form submissions.
 Someone from a company may fill out a form, creating a new record in your database, when you already had a record for that specific account.

 - Lead conversion.
 When leads are converted, Salesforce will create an account, contact, and optionally an opportunity.
 Duplicate accounts may get created in the process.